[By Angelina Chow]

 To begin with, you must accept the fact that your dermal nemesis might not totally disappear despite the best of measures, but its presence can definitely be less felt if treated correctly in a timely fashion.
 When using your usual go-to acne cream or prescriptive formula on your nemesis, it is important to keep to the recommended frequency of use.
 More often than not, in our haste to get that damned thing out of the way, we squeezed out a bigger dollop of cream, rubbed a little too vigorously on it, and very likely topped up another dollop far more frequent than what we should be doing.
 Instead of making it better, overzealous topical treatment can aggravate the situation.

 “It is very common for one to start trying different products, abandoning them very quickly or even layering them when they do not see results in a day or two.”
-Says Dr. Toby Hui, senior medical consultant from the SW1 Clinic, a one stop destination for medical spa, cosmetics dermatology and cutting edge aesthetics surgery in Singapore.
-“When someone self-treats their acne aggressively, they may accidentally distress their skin and make the lesions bigger, more likely to develop pigment, and potentially scarring.”
+Says Dr Kenneth Lee, medical director of SW1 Clinic, a one stop destination for medical spa, cosmetics dermatology and cutting edge aesthetics surgery in Singapore.
+“When someone self-treats their acne too aggressively, they may paradoxically aggravate their skin, making their lesions more inflamed and prone to scarring.”

 Doc to the rescue